 The dollar figures given below for research and BASS accounts were adjusted accordingly on this date.

 The UNC-Chapel Hill Department of Computer Science is a nationally recognized leader in cutting edge research and teaching, having been ranked by U.S. News and World Report as first in the nation in Graphics: User Interaction (commonly referred to as “virtual reality”), 13th in systems, and tied for 20th overall.
 Our faculty, staff, postdocs, affiliated researchers, and graduate and undergraduate students require a highly sophisticated computing environment and level of technical support.
-Through the Computer Services Recharge Center, we provide the required technical staff to provide these critical services.
+Through the Computer Services we provide the required technical staff to provide these critical services.
+Computer Services is funded by a mix of state dollars, departmental funds, and funds collected by the Computer Services Recharge Center.

-This Recharge Center is reviewed by the University periodically to ensure it is in compliance with all applicable federal and state regulations, including the Uniform Guidance (2 CFR § 200), as well as the Federal Cost Accounting Standards and applicable University policy.
+The Computer Services Recharge Center (CSRC) is reviewed by the University periodically to ensure it is in compliance with all applicable federal and state regulations, including the Uniform Guidance (2 CFR § 200), as well as the Federal Cost Accounting Standards and applicable University policy.
 Rates are adjusted annually to ensure that the Recharge Center is operating on a strict cost recovery basis.
 The current rate is $621 per Full Time Equivalent (FTE) per month.
 Rates apply to each user and are charged based upon each person’s salary distribution, e.g., if a person works 50% on one project and 50% on another during the month, each project pays 50% of the fee for that month.
 All employees and students are assessed the same rate without regard to their salary source (federal, state, foundation, commercial).
 No additional fees are charged and all services included within the Recharge Center are available to all users.
+Rate levels are adjusted for the number of services used.
+The CSRC)is reviewed by the University periodically to ensure it is in compliance with all applicable federal and state regulations, including Uniform Guidance as well as the Federal Cost Accounting Standards and applicable University policy.
+Rates are adjusted annually to ensure that the Recharge Center is operating on a strict cost recovery basis.

 General Computing Environment